City-of-Memphis-Wastewater/gis-conversions/README.md

 Use Case at Maxson
 - **Interoperability**: Bridges the gap between ArcGIS Shapefiles and open-web standards.
-- **Engineering CAD**: Generates DXF files projected in Tennessee State Plane West (EPSG:2274) for immediate use in AutoCAD.
+- **Engineering CAD**: Generates DXF files projected in Tennessee State Plane West (EPSG:2274) for immediate use in AutoCAD, given SHP files profuced by the CoM GIS team.
-- **DCS Alignment**: Ideal for mapping Ovation DCS database points to spatial geometries.

 ## Prerequisites
 - **GDAL/ogr2ogr**: The core engine for this tool.